-LIB 251 (1 credit)- Junior/First year Upper Division first semester
+LIB 251 (1 credit)

-New Upper Division Program Honors students take this course in their first semester concurrently with HON351.
+Honors students take this course in their first semester they begin their honors Capstone, often in the Junior year, but as late as first semester of their senior year, and usually concurrently with HON351.
 In this course, students will examine original research and thought as it presents itself across disciplines and learn to develop their own topics through all the various Honors Project types.
-The literature review process will be examined in depth, with students completing a literature review relevant to a topic of their choice.
+The literature review process will be examined in depth, with students completing a literature review or background research paper relevant to a topic of their choice.